tomervazana/tomervazana/README.md

-## Hi there 👋

-Welcome to my GitHub profile!
+## Welcome to my GitHub profile!   👋

-I’m Tomer, an AI Engineer specializing in Deep Learning and Machine Learning, with expertise in Natural Language Processing (NLP) and Computer Vision (CV).
+I’m Tomer Vazana, an AI Engineer specializing in Deep Learning and Machine Learning, with expertise in Natural Language Processing (NLP) and Computer Vision (CV).

 - 🔭 **Currently working on "mDiamond AI-Powered Drone Detection"**:
     Drone threat detection solution that combines triple thermal camera arrays with advanced SWIR detection, providing 360° x 120° coverage.
 Powered by a sophisticated AI engine, it identifies, classifies, and localizes drone threats.